-Masonry materials within Salisbury's historic districts are predominantly brick, but also include stone, concrete, stucco, tile, terracotta, and even mortar joints.
-These materials add detail to the structure in walls and foundations, chimneys, corbelling, lintels, sills, quoins, roofing tiles, etc.
+Masonry materials within Salisbury are predominantly brick and granite, but also include stone, concrete, stucco, tile, terra cotta, and even mortar joints.
+These materials add detail to the structure in walls and foundations, chimneys, corbeling, lintels, sills, quoins, roofing tiles, and other features.

-Wood is used for exterior siding, window frames, muntins and surrounds, as well as architectural elements such as columns and balustrades, cornices and brackets.
+Wood is used for exterior siding, window frames, muntins and surrounds, as well as architectural elements such as columns and balustrades, cornices, and brackets.
 Wood is a versatile material that can be formed and finished in a variety of architectural details.